Strategic Dialogue Assessment: The Crooked Path to Innocence: Introduction

-This ability to recognize non-cooperativity in language is important in the current age of AI.
-Despite the emphasis on AI safety and alignment \citep{Bowman2022MeasuringPO}, models display sycophancy \cite{sharma2024towards} and limited critical thinking \citep{musi2025toward} on the one hand, and act contrary to safety protocols (when unmonitored) on the other \citep{Greenblatt2024AlignmentFI}.
-Both behaviors are highly undesirable; as deeper alignment is called upon \cite{qi2025safety}, being able to assess an agent's degree of non-cooperativity is crucial.
-Such assessment is valuable not only for safety monitoring but also for downstream applications that require strategic reasoning, such as simulated debate and negotiation, where models must accurately interpret their interlocutors’ intentions.
+The ability to recognize the strategic value of language---namely, the extent to which a move advances or undermines a speaker's goals---is also important in the current age of AI.
+Despite growing attention to AI safety and alignment \citep{Bowman2022MeasuringPO}, models still show sycophancy \citep{sharma2024towards} and limited critical thinking \citep{musi2025toward}.
+These reflect failures to prioritize aspects of conversational moves that have greater long-term strategic value, such as preserving reliability rather than chasing short-term agreement.
+At the same time, models may violate safety protocols when unmonitored \citep{Greenblatt2024AlignmentFI}, producing responses that appear locally beneficial (securing immediate agreement or task success) but ultimately undermine alignment goals.
+Both behaviors are highly undesirable; as deeper alignment is called upon \citep{qi2025safety}, being able to assess models' understanding of the strategic effects of discourse moves is crucial.
+Such assessment is valuable not only for safety monitoring but also for downstream applications that require strategic reasoning, such as simulated debate and negotiation, where models must accurately track how their interlocutors' moves shape the goals at stake.

-As we will show, existing LLMs do not appear to possess the ability to break out of the Gricean principles and recognize non-cooperativity.
-For example, in Figure~\ref{fig:illustration}, the model interprets the response as cooperative, treating the implicature as an attempt to restore cooperativity, while also labeling the move as detrimental (i.e., causing the witness to lose), suggesting some awareness of strategic language.
-The models' judgment is superficial, as it focuses only on the presence of deflection rather than evaluating the overall strategic gain, which is empirically beneficial.
+As we will show, existing LLMs (at least absent specific training, which we do not study here) are weak at nuanced analysis of dialogues that do not follow the Gricean principles, and do not accurately recognize the strategic effects of language.
+For example, in the bottom panel of Figure~\ref{fig:illustration}, the model identifies the response as non-cooperative, but it does so by simply treating maxim violations as evidence of non-cooperativity rather than considering whether the speakers in fact are pursuing opposed goals.
+Additionally, it labels the move as detrimental (i.e., causing the defendant to lose) rather than beneficial, indicating that at least the model behavior does not show a proper understanding of the strategic value of the utterances.
+The model's judgment is superficial, focusing only on the presence of deflection without evaluating the overall strategic gain, which is empirically beneficial, helping the flight attendant to get rid of the charge.

-But what is non-cooperativity?
-While theories of cooperative language are numerous and well-established, systematic theoretical accounts of non-cooperative language use have received comparatively less attention and are relatively recent.
-Game-theoretic pragmatics \citep{parikh2000communication, benz_game_2006, asher2017message} and learning-theoretic approaches \citep{sicilia2022modeling} represent two such lines of work.
-However, these theories remain largely formal and have yet to be extensively applied across diverse, complex real-world language use cases.